2BAB/Bro/docs/uk-en/interceptor.md

         config);
 ```
 ### Parameter description
-- BroProperties,  divided into two parts: clazz is the actual class name of the annotated class; extraParam is a JSON string that contains any annotations(full class name) except the ones with beginning of @Broxxx and its contents, as well as some other class-related parameters  collected by Bro during its compilation.
+- BroProperties,  divided into two parts: clazz is the actual class name of the annotated class; extraParam is a JSON string that contains any annotations(full class name) except the ones with the beginning of @Broxxx and its contents, as well as some other class-related parameters collected by Bro during its compilation.

 ## Best practices
 ### Page permission validation (scene validation)